Antiz96/arch-update/README.md

 -D, --debug       Display debug traces
---gen-config      Generate a default/example configuration file (see the arch-update.conf(5) man page for more details) --show-config     Display the `arch-update.conf` configuration file currently used (if it exists) --tray            Launch the Arch-Update systray applet -h, --help        Display this help message and exit -V, --version     Display version information and exit
+--gen-config      Generate a default/example configuration file (see the arch-update.conf(5) man page for more details) --show-config     Display the `arch-update.conf` configuration file currently used (if it exists) --tray            Launch the Arch-Update systray applet, you can optionally add the `--enable` argument to start it automatically at boot.
+-h, --help        Display this help message and exit -V, --version     Display version information and exit